 Rallyhood is a private, social media platform that we will use to share files and links to forms, photos from camp, and share information with you before and during camp.
 You will receive an invitation to join the rally that is associated with the week(s) that your camper is registered for camp.
-If you do not receive your email to join the rally within 2 weeks of registering for camp or after January 15, 2024, please reach out to Customer Care and let us know.
-The rally will remain open for you to download photos from the camp week until September 1, 2024.
+If you do not receive your email to join the rally within 2 weeks of registering for camp, please reach out to Customer Care and let us know.
+The rally will remain open for you to download photos from the camp week until September 1, 2025.